-The Forest Service through the Maryland Department of Natural Resources (DNR) assists with restoring, managing and protecting trees and forests.
+The Forest Service through the Maryland Department of Natural Resources (DNR) assists with restoring, managing, and protecting trees and forests.
 There is currently an initiative to plant 5 million trees throughout Maryland by 2031.
 The Town should continue to work with the Forest Service to plant additional trees in Loch Lynn Heights as well as maintain the trees that exist.
 DNR, which issues permits for pruning or removal of trees, completed a tree inventory for Loch Lynn Heights in 2003.
 Along with the map of the trees in town, Loch Lynn Heights should work with DNR to update the inventory.
 If possible the inventory should be updated annually to identify areas in need of trees as well as address or remove trees that are dead or dying.

-Address flooding along the Loch Lynn Town Trail
+Address flooding along the Loch Lynn Town Trail.

-The existing Trail located behind the Town Hall, which is a popular destination and widely used by residents and visitors, experiences flooding throughout the year from the Little Youghiogheny River.
+The existing Trail located behind the Town Hall, which is a popular destination and widely used by residents and visitors, experiences flooding throughout the year from debris in the Little Youghiogheny River.
 This presents issues with use of the trail as well as cost of clean up for the Town.

 Garrett Trails has been assisting with sand bagging and keeping debris out of the water.
+Additional flooding events could be expected due to changes in precipitation events associated with climate change.
 More robust improvements to the trail to reduce serious flooding, while protecting environmentally sensitive areas, may be needed.
 The Town should continue coordinating with Garrett Trails to address these issues and identify improvements for the future.

-Promote Water-Wise program to residents
+Promote Water-Wise program to residents.